If you’re a teacher looking for a new role, you’ll probably go to a few job fairs to get your resume out to new

 3. Scope out potential employers attending the fair before you walk through the door

-Many job fairs will give you a list of schools and employers that will be attending in advance.
+Many teacher job fairs will give you a list of schools and employers that will be attending in advance.
 If this is the case for the job fair you’re going to, do some research how your ideal school matches and make a list of schools you are interested in learning more about.

-Once you get to the job fair, scope out where recruiters from those schools will be sitting and work your way around the room strategically — this way you can visit every school you’re interested in learning more about without tiring yourself out.
+Once you get to the teacher job fair, scope out where recruiters from those schools will be sitting and work your way around the room strategically — this way you can visit every school you’re interested in learning more about without tiring yourself out.

 If you’ve done research on a school ahead of time, be very clear to them that you’ve done your homework when you meet them in person — this helps you show initiative, and conveys to them that you’re enthusiastic about potentially being a part of your team.